Meet & Greet

 If grass clippings clutter fairways or walks are not trimmed to perfection because the grounds crew has thrown a tantrum or staged a sit-down strike after vowing to run away from Home, see the starter about withholding allowance.

 To birdie No. 3, your first shot has to be a canny one to reach the elevated green on the other side of the sidewalk.
 Between the telephone pole marking the property line and the sapling thriving despite the attentions of dogs and inattentions of the grounds crew, there is no margin for error.
 A hedge borders the right side of fairway; the search for an errant ball here can arouse the suspicions of “The Bellows,” the hole’s namesake, the neighbor who takes an inordinate interest in his scrawny hedge.
 To his credit, the horn used by him at dusk to call his children home lends a hunt club atmosphere to the proceedings.
-The green is canted right to left, so is the street: too much club and your ball rolls downhill to the ends of the earth until it creates havoc at the intersection of Gilkeson and Washington Road/Route 19.
+The green is canted right to left, so is the street: too much club and your ball rolls downhill to the ends of the earth.

 The only paved hole on the course lies between the Home clubhouse and the neighboring course.
 The player who aims to shape a low-percentage laser through this window-lined corridor and instead slices or hooks should have a plausible story for the supers of both courses.
 Before you do the honors, look for pedestrians (without slowing play) and parked cars.
 The boys playing roller hockey on the green below can usually be persuaded to let you play through.
 Two large trees behind the putting surface catch most shots with too much stick.
 The frustrations of a paved green have driven golfers to slapping balls at garage windows.
 It calms them, but replacement windows don’t grow on trees.
 Shattering glass also puts others off their game.

 We are now behind the clubhouse.
 Holes 6 through 17 are distributed over two levels.
 No. 6 tee is located on the “Upper Back.”
-Use the steps to reach the green on the “Lower Back” because you won’t get far by rolling down through pricker bushes.
+Use the steps to reach the green on the “Lower Back.”

-If unsuccessful, consult the applicable U.S.G.A. rule(s).
 There is also risk of interference with close plays at home plate.
-Lastly, you can expect trees, blameless suppliers of the leaf blanket threatening to ruin your round, to sink still more in your estimation: They block your approach to the green, which is of the “postage-stamp” variety and sits in the most remote corner of the “Lower Back,” forgotten by everybody but golfers.
+The green, which is of the “postage-stamp” variety, sits in the most remote corner of the “Lower Back,” forgotten by everybody but golfers.

-A heroic drive takes out of play the foot traffic generated by first base of the baseball diamond, a root extending from a tree on the right.
-In the depths of the bushes encroaching upon the large tree guarding the green you may be the lucky one who finds a collector’s item lost in antiquity, such as an unopened pack of bubble gum.
+A heroic drive takes out of play the foot traffic generated by first base of the baseball diamond.
+In the depths of the bushes encroaching upon the large tree guarding the green you may be the lucky one who finds a lost collector’s item, such as an unopened pack of bubble gum.

 Off the tee you must carry left field to reach the large green in center field.
 If you find a mitt or candy in the fairway, which won’t be mistaken for Yankee Stadium’s outfield, deposit it with the starter after your round.

-Your principal obstacles on No. 11 are a pitcher’s mound and a camping tent.
+Diplomacy is the key to success on 11.
+Your first summit meeting may occur at the pitcher’s mound or in a camping tent.
 Warn pitcher and camper(s), if present, before you tee off.
 If the pitcher is not throwing heat, teammates may assist you in getting him or her to move aside.
 Visitors to Home complain about the tents, wondering why they are not declared movable obstructions (see U.S.G.A.
 Rule 24-1), however the local Rules Committee has declared the tents to be an integral part of the course.
-Because diplomacy is the key to success on 11, your role as an ambassador of golf does not end on the double green shared with No. 9.
-Share a toasted marshmallow with your adversaries at the fireplace, which you are about to leave behind for good.
+Your role as an ambassador continues on the double green shared with No. 9.
+Share a toasted marshmallow with interested parties at the fireplace, which you are about to leave behind for good.

-Named for Joe, the original greenkeeper, the hole plays up a set of stairs to a slightly undulating green on the “Upper Back.”
+Named for Joe, the original greenkeeper, the hole plays up a set of stairs to a makeshift green on the “Upper Back.”
 The penalty for sailing your ball into the neighboring course is the same as on No. 3 (see “The Bellows”).
 Even today the grounds crew speaks of Joe in reverential tones.
-Sadly, the crew has not continued his legacy; they don’t weed or rake leaves with the same spirit.
+Sadly, the crew has not honored his legacy on a practical level; they don’t weed or rake leaves with the same spirit.
 Tax records do not bear out the existence of Joe, which suggests he is the stuff of legend.
 The truth is, Joe was paid in cash under the table.

-Try to ignore ridicule emanating from the clubhouse.
-Instead, as the next victim of “Unlucky 13,” breath in the smell of freshly mown grass before you – wait, that IS a lawnmower smack dab in the middle of the fairway!
-Well, either defy it with a solid drive, or move it (unlike on 11, the Rules Committee defers here to Rule 24-1), then concentrate on the rake left carelessly on the green.
+As the next victim of “Unlucky 13,” try to ignore ridicule emanating from the clubhouse.
+Instead, breath in the smell of freshly mown grass before you – wait, that IS a lawnmower smack dab in the middle of the fairway!
+Well, either defy it with a solid drive, or move it.
+(Unlike on 11, the Rules Committee defers here to Rule 24-1.)
+Then concentrate on outwitting the rake left carelessly on the green.
 Note: If you rake some leaves, you may win some friends around here.

 The name of the hole reminds us not to hit left or long, both gaffes plunging us out of bounds into the “Lower Back” or into the neighboring course, respectively.
 The trees that were your friends on 5 turn on you here; they smack down lofted approaches.
 The term “Double Edge” brings us again to the flip side of Home, the change of seasons.
 Can you warm to a course under a blanket of snow?
 The superintendents must think so since they stay the winter and keep the place open.
 (Florida never appealed to them.)
 We leave you to envision a full round of slush, snowflakes and ice.
 The bank of shoveled snow bordering the driveway/No. 5 green has been compared to the hockey pads of a supine goalie.
 Go for goal with your short game and look for a lucky bounce.
 Final warning: If the tents from 11 have been pitched here, ask the occupants to decamp to neighboring green space.

 Before you do anything, make sure the campers on 14 have not settled here while you were holing out there.
 Oh, and beware of Home’s black cat.
 Despite having to cross dangerous open ground in order to meow for scraps in the Grille, she has avoided golfing injuries all these years, and she always will – she is a black cat!
 In the wide fairway, there is room for two sports enjoyed by the black cat: badminton and croquet.
+Oh, and also beware of Home’s architectural folly, the tree house above the tee.
+Someone could topple out.
 If you still feel lucky, tee your ball.

-Your drive must carry a mosaic of stones like the one separating 1 and 2 to reach the square green at the back door of the clubhouse.
+Hoist your drive over the uneven stones to the square green at the back door of the clubhouse.
 If you fall short, you have to contend with a stony lie or a grasping weed.
 Take a breather on the patio furniture if you are on your last legs.
 In the square shape of the putting green, history buffs will recognize a nod by the course architect to pre-Golden Age configurations – if the concrete, rusty drain and smaller dimensions are overlooked.

 An elevated green within the rock garden beckons.
 High handicappers may wish to call it a day now (the tv room of the clubhouse is through the door on your left) because poor ball striking here places you squarely in more weeds.
 Should you happen upon a trowel, you are free to dig in while your playing partners line up their shots.
 Don’t twist an ankle or scuff your beloved golf shoes!